Papdi No Lot | Khichu

 - You can freeze them without steaming.
 Steam when required.

-- Amount of water required will depend on the type of rice flour, some absorb more, some less.
+- Amount of water required to make the dough will depend on the type of rice flour, some absorb more, some less.
 I prefer to use initially use only 4 cups and then add more if required once you have added the flour to the water.

 Pin for later: